AppLovin Corporation (APP) Stock: A Value Analysis

 Sponsored

-AppLovin Corporation (APP) has experienced a -5.01% fall in stock performance for the past week, with a 26.63% rise in the past month, and a 8.75% rise in the past quarter.
-The volatility ratio for the week is 6.26%, and the volatility levels for the past 30 days are at 6.52% for APP.
-The simple moving average for the last 20 days is 9.57% for APP stock, with a simple moving average of -35.32% for the last 200 days.
+AppLovin Corporation (APP) has seen a -10.54% fall in stock performance for the week, with a 12.69% gain in the past month and a -4.89% plunge in the past quarter.
+The volatility ratio for the week is 6.35%, and the volatility levels for the past 30 days are at 6.64% for APP.
+The simple moving average for the last 20 days is -5.95% for APP stock, with a simple moving average of -42.13% for the last 200 days.

 Analysts’ Opinion of APP

-Many brokerage firms have already submitted their reports for APP stocks, with The Benchmark Company repeating the rating for APP by listing it as a “Sell.”
-The predicted price for APP in the upcoming period, according to The Benchmark Company is $7 based on the research report published on January 05th of the current year 2023.
+Many brokerage firms have already submitted their reports for APP stocks, with UBS repeating the rating for APP by listing it as a “Neutral.”
+The predicted price for APP in the upcoming period, according to UBS is $16 based on the research report published on February 23rd of the current year 2023.

-Jefferies gave a rating of “Hold” to APP, setting the target price at $14 in the report published on November 30th of the previous year.
+The Benchmark Company, on the other hand, stated in their research note that they expect to see APP reach a price target of $7.
+The rating they have provided for APP stocks is “Sell” according to the report published on January 05th, 2023.

 Insider Trading